 VERIFIED BY Taste of Home Test Kitchen

-- 1 tablespoon plus 1 cup butter, divided
+- 1 tablespoon plus 1 cup butter or margarine, divided

 - 1 package (12 ounces) semisweet chocolate chips